 Fixed rate mortgage

 Having a ‘fixed rate’ mortgage simply means that the rate of interest that you pay is capped for the entirety of your mortgage.
 This makes budgeting and planning easier because you know exactly what will be coming out of your paycheck each month, rather than having unpredictable interest rates that can change drastically.
+Knowing the best day of the week to lock in your mortgage rate is more important for fixed-rate mortgages because you, the borrower, will be stuck with that rate forever (or at least until you decide to refinance).

 Discount rate mortgages